Videofag: History

 2014 saw Videofag presenting work by performance artist Narcissister, choreographer Andrew Tay, performance artist Jess Dobkin, artist Humboldt Magnussen, writer Jacob Wren, a gothic rock-opera by G.B.
 Jones and Caroline Azar of Fifth Column, an exhibition of Erik Kostiuk William's Hungry Bottom Comics, and the Queer Songbook Orchestra, in which a 12-piece chamber ensemble re-interpreted songs that have shaped the LGBTQ community.
 Videofag also played host to the Regional Support Network, a monthly screening series featuring film and video from specific communities, curated by filmmakers from those communities.
 Photographer Samra Habib’s exhibition ‘Just Me & Allah: Photographs of Queer Muslims’ garnered international media attention.
 ‘Homer’s Odyssey’, an exhibition exploring the cultural impact of The Simpsons on a generation of visual artists, also drew record crowds and significant press attention.
 Videofag's 2014 artists in residence included performance artist Michael Dudeck, visual artist Sojourner Truth-Parsons, and theatre creator Stewart Legere.

 Among Videofag's 2015 highlights were premieres of Karen Hines's play Crawlspace, and Greg MacArthur's play A Man Vanishes, a noir-thriller set at Videofag, and starring Tannahill and Ellis as themselves.
 The space also played host to exhibitions, performances, and residencies by dancer-choreographer Amanda Acorn, performance artist Alvis Choi, the post-punk band New Fries, director Alistair Newton, writer-artist Masha Tupitsyn, curator Xenia Benivolski, playwright Johnnie McNamara Walker, writer Michael V. Smith, artist Rajni Perera, drag queen Nancy Babcock, performance-maker Chad Dembski, and dancer-choreographer Dana Michel, among others.

 In 2016, Videofag presented work by musician Lido Pimienta, playwright-performer Haley McGee, poet Aisha Sasha John, theatre makers ted witzel and Susanna Fournier, artist Walter Scott, and premiered playwright Salvatore Antonio's play Sheets.

 Videofag presented a number of political cabarets on subjects including Canadian Minister of Citizenship and Immigration Jason Kenney, the Sochi 2014 Olympics and Yoko Ono.
 Every month Videofag also hosted The Spoke, a storytelling event presented by Toronto theatre company Outside the March.
 Videofag collaborated with a number of larger festivals and organizations to co-present events, including the Art Gallery of Ontario, Pleasure Dome, Inside Out Film and Video Festival, Buddies in Bad Times, and Theatre Passe Muraille.

+Videofag closed in June 2016.
+In November 2017, BookThug released The Videofag Book, a collection of essays, photos, scripts, and reflections about the space.

+Awards and recognition

 Videofag was listed as one of Toronto's Best New Art Galleries of 2012 and nominated as a Toronto Hero as part of the Torontoist's 2013 Heroes and Villains poll.
-Its closure in June 2016 spawned an outpouring of tributes in national media, and an honorary award from The Toronto Critic's Awards for its contribution to the community.
+Following its closure in June 2016, the organization received an honorary award from The Toronto Critic's Awards for its contribution to the community.

-In November 2017, BookThug released The Videofag Book, a collection of essays, photos, scripts, and reflections about the space.